Pauline Chalamet: Early life

 Chalamet was born in New York City, the first child of Nicole Flender and Marc Chalamet, and grew up in the federally subsidized artists' building Manhattan Plaza, in Hell's Kitchen under the Mitchell–Lama program.
 Her younger brother is actor Timothée Chalamet.
 Her mother, Nicole Flender, is a third-generation New Yorker, of half Russian Jewish and half Austrian Jewish descent.
 Pauline was raised Jewish.
-Flender is a real estate broker at The Corcoran Group, and a former Broadway dancer; Flender earned her bachelor's degree in French from Yale University, and has been a language and dance teacher.
+Flender is a real estate broker at The Corcoran Group, and a former Broadway dancer.
+Flender earned her bachelor's degree in French from Yale University, and has been a language and dance teacher.
 Her French father, Marc Chalamet, is an editor for the UNICEF and New York correspondent for Le Parisien.
 Marc Chalamet is from Nîmes and is of a Protestant Christian background.
 Pauline's paternal grandmother, who had moved to France, was originally from Brantford, Ontario.
 On her mother's side, she is a niece of husband-and-wife filmmakers and producers Rodman Flender and Amy Lippman.
 She was named after the Éric Rohmer film Pauline at the Beach.
 Chalamet has described her family as "very middle-class".

 Chalamet is bilingual in English and French.
 She spent her summers in Le Chambon-sur-Lignon, in Haute-Loire, at the house of her paternal grandparents, which led her to incorporate some French customs into her life.
 She loved France so much that as a teenager, she asked her father not to answer her if she spoke in English to him.
 As a child, Chalamet started taking piano lessons, which she continued until she graduated high school.
 In 2001, she began taking classes at the School of American Ballet, and at age 10, danced in a Broadway production of A Midsummer Night's Dream.
 She also trained at Studio Maestro and the Rosella Hightower dance school in Mougins, South of France.
 Chalamet attended the School of American Ballet until 2010, after a biking accident hindered any chances of furthering her dancing career.
 Although she was ambivalent about a career in acting, she recalls seeing Liev Schreiber act in Talk Radio in 2006 as a pivotal moment in her decision.
-After going to different public schools, Chalamet attended the private United Nations International School from fourth to sixth grade, where most of her classes were in French.
+After going to PS87 William T. Sherman for elementary school, Chalamet attended the private United Nations International School from fourth to sixth grade, where most of her classes were in French, as her parents were considering moving to France.
 She was later accepted at Fiorello H. LaGuardia High School, where she majored in drama, and graduated in 2010.